 It's free to participate, and supplies are usually provided.
-For those who live further inland, there are other cleanups you can join like the Adopt a Street Program.
+For those who live further inland, there are other cleanups you can join, like the Adopt a Street Program.
 This is when a group of people decides to take on the responsibility of cleaning up a particular street for a given amount of time.
-The

 2. Plant a Rain Garden

-- Removes standing water from your yard
+- Remove standing water from your yard

-- They are pretty and have curb appeal
+- Are pretty and have curb appeal

 Dirt and plants are nature's way of filtering water.
 Because of impermeable surfaces like roads and concrete, less water gets filtered the natural way.
 Rain gardens are a great way to help reduce pollution from water.

 3. Participate in a Tree Planting